brainrake/nixos-tutorial/README.md

 ## isolated environments with `nix-shell`

 - start a shell in an env with some packages available - `nix-shell -p hello`

-try:
+- try different versions of python

-- `nix-shell -p python27Packages.somelib` TODO
+  - `nix-shell -p python27Packages.numpy`
-- `nix-shell -p python35Packages.somelib` TODO
+  - `nix-shell -p python35Packages.numpy`
+- `nix-shell` on its own will load `default.nix` or `shell.nix` from the current directory

 ## declarative configuration management with NixOS